alexauer/saturn-tower-server/README.md

 Unsing command line (Mac: Terminal app.) start MongoDB server with default data base location:

 ```
-sudo mongod
+mongod
 ```

 The weatherstation server can be started form any folder on your system.
-Before starting up the server, modify the main.json file at the folder 'config/main.json' according to your network settings.
+Before starting up the server, modify the main.json file at the folder 'config/main.json' according to your network settings (PORT).
-THe default weatherstation server will run at PORT: 3000.

 Unsing a second command line window start weatherstation server: